Updated January 2023

 Each year, thousands of Canadians are injured or die from work-related accidents.
 Both government and private businesses are highly motivated to reduce this number.

-Government is developing strict OHS regulations, and businesses are hiring professionals who know how to implement those measures.
+Governments are developing strict OHS regulations and businesses are hiring professionals who know how to implement those measures.

 Because of this, we’re seeing good demand for skilled OHS professionals across the country.

-The Government of Canada Job Bank predicts steady employment growth in this field in Toronto over the next several years.
+The Government of Canada Job Bank predicts steady-to-good employment growth in this field across Canada over the next few years.

 4. This work is important and makes a real difference